TiagoMA90/connect/README.md

 # Connect
 Connect is a generic Social media platform that allows users to create Posts, write Comments, leave Likes & Follow other Users.
-Very much similar to Instagram and Twitter, the app was designed to allow Users to share photos with a title & description, within the community.
+Very much similar to Instagram and X, the app was designed to allow Users to share photos with a title & description, within the community.

 It is a website where Users can share their vacation pictures, give feedback to others & connect.